What is the Connecticut Water & Wastewater Rates Dashboard?

 - Monthly bill comparison for water, sewer, or water and sewer combined bill for the selected consumption amount,

 - Monthly bill for as % Median Household Income for the community,

 - Ratio of operating revenues to operating expenses (when available).

-You can compare the monthly bill charged for any consumption level from 0 gallons/month to 15,000 gallons/month, at 1,000 gallon intervals.
-You can also raise rates by up to 100% and observe the (hypothetical) effects on the utility's rates, revenues and rate affordability.
+You can compare the monthly bill charged for any consumption level from zero gallons/month to 15,000 gallons/month, at 1,000 gallon intervals.
+You can also raise rates by up to 100 percent and observe the (hypothetical) effects on the utility's rates, revenues and rate affordability.
 The local area's basic cable monthly bill is added for comparison.